hadley/adv-r/docs-function.md

 Documentation is one of the most important aspects of good code.
 Without it, users won't know how to use your package, and are unlikely to do so.
 Documentation is also useful for you in the future (so you remember what the heck you were thinking!), and for other developers working on your package.

+The standard way to write R documentation is to create `.Rd` files in the `man/` directory.
+These files describe each object (function, data set, class, generic or method) in your package, documenting how it works and giving the user examples of how to use it.
+Rather than writing Rd files by hand, we're going to use the [roxygen2](http://roxygen.org/) package.
+With roxygen, you write the documentation in comments next to each function, and then run an R script to create the main files.

-[roxygen2](http://roxygen.org/) is the easiest way to make R documentation.
-With roxygen, you write the documentation in comments next to each function.
-Roxygen has a number of advantages over writing `.Rd` by hand:
+This workflow has a number of advantages over writing `.Rd` files by hand:

-* code and documentation are adjacent so when you modify your code, it's easy to remember that you need to update the documentation.
+* Code and documentation are adjacent so when you modify your code, it's easy to remember that you need to update the documentation.

-* roxygen2 dynamically inspects the objects that are documenting, so it can figure out a lot of information `.Rd` files need by itself.
+* Roxygen2 dynamically inspects the objects that are documenting, so it can figure out a lot of information `.Rd` files need by itself.
+For example, it can automatically add links to super and subclasses.

-* it takes care of other files that are fiddly or downright painful to maintain by hand: the [namespace](`NAMESPACE`), collate order in description, and the demos index.
+* Rt takes care of other files that are fiddly or downright painful to maintain by hand: the [namespace](`NAMESPACE`), collate order in description, and the demos index.

+**Note**: this chapter currently describes the use of the in-development [roxygen3](http://github.com/hadley/roxygen3) package.
+This will be merged back into roxygen2 in the near future.

 This chapter will proceed as follows.
 First, we'll discuss the basic documentation process, what each step does, and how to see the output at every stage.
-Next we'll show you at high-level how to document all the different types of R objects (functions, datasets, s3 methods, s4 methods, s4 classes, r5 classes, packages).
+Next we'll show you, at a high-level, how to document all the different types of R objects (functions, datasets, s3 methods, s4 methods, s4 classes, r5 classes, and packages).
 After that you'll learn how to format text within the documentation

+## Help

+You've probably used help a lot, but you might not be aware of the more advanced features:

+* `package?lubridate`
+* `class?myclass`
+* `methods?`
+* `method?`
+* `method?combo("numeric", "numeric")`
+* `?combo(1:10, letters)`

+Roxygen automatically takes care of generating the special aliases needed to make these lookups work.

+How does help work?
+It finds the matching Rd file, and compiles it to either text or html output.
+It's complicated by the fact that binary packages don't include individual Rd files, they actually included a pre-parsed database of Rd files.

 ## Roxygen process

-R comments -> Rd files -> human readable documentation
+There's a three step process to go from the R comments you write in the source files to Rd files to human readable documentation.
+The process starts with special comments starting with `#'` that indicate a comment is a roxygen comment:

     #' Order a data frame by its columns.
     #'